PythonZero/CodeSnippets/SQL/SQL Server Administration.rst

    CREATE ROLE db_executor

    -- Grant execute rights to the new role
-   GRANT ALTER, EXECUTE, VIEW DEFINITION TO db_executor
+   GRANT EXECUTE, VIEW DEFINITION TO db_executor
+   -- DON'T GIVE ALTER ACCESS:

-Then you can assign :
+   -- GRANT ALTER, EXECUTE, VIEW DEFINITION to db_executor Then you can assign :
       * ✓ db_executor